kameleon1/Subtitle-Workshop-Classic-v6.1.7/Sources/ReadMe.txt

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+2018-07-24 (v6.0d/30)

+    Removed a font size error in the 'Insert Symbol' screen.

+    Correct a small error in the Dutch language file.

+    TimedText save can also handle the Single Tags mode now.

 2018-07-21 (v6.0d/29)

     Supported a deviating dfxp file format (e.g. "<tt:br/>" in stead of "<br/>")